Kyambura Gorge – a Chimp Trekking Spot in Queen Elizabeth National Park

-Guided Nature Walks and Forest Walks
+Guided Nature Walks, Forest Walks and other Primates’ Tracking

-Access to Kyambura Gorge
+Getting to Kyambura Gorge

-Accommodation around Kyambura Gorge
+Accommodation Facilities around the Gorge

 Kyambura Gorge Wildlife

 The reserve is essentially the sole area where one can visit habituated chimpanzees on a chimp trekking safari in the park.
 Reservations for Chimpanzee tracking are made at the Mweya Visitor Information Centre in the magnificent Queen Elizabeth National Park.
 The Mweya Office as well offers information on game drives and additionally sells postcards and maps and for other species of primates like the red-tailed monkeys, baboons, black and white colobus monkeys and the vervet monkeys.

 Kyambura Chimpanzee Habituation exercise lasted about 2 years.
 Habituation of chimps implies that these primates are used to be close people and can interact with ease, play, eat or jump freely in the presence of people.